In this series we've seen episodes on Bigfoot, UFOs, the Bermuda Triangle. This week we look at: Michael Rockefeller.

 That's a little underwhelming, isn't it?

 One quick look at Wikipedia later: Michael Rockefeller was a member of the wealthy and politically connected Rockefeller family.
-I know that the conspiracy minded make a big deal of them in general, but I'm guessing Michael is interesting because he vanished in 1961 in what's now part of Indonesia.
+I know that the conspiracy minded make a big deal of the Rockefellers in general, but I'm guessing Michael is interesting because he vanished in 1961 in what's now part of Indonesia.
 Wikipedia suggests that he probably drowned, but his body was never recovered.

 Let's see what In Search Of… makes of this.